 Officers serve staggered three-year terms.

-Bruce Wittmann, Nippon Dynawave Packaging, Weyerhaeuser NR - Secretary
+Bruce Wittmann, Nippon Dynawave Packaging, Weyerhaeuser NR - Treasurer, Secretary

-Energy Strategies, LLC - Strategic Management and Administration, Kevin Higgins and Kelly Francone.
+Energy Strategies, LLC - Strategic Management and Administration, Kevin Higgins and Milli Pichardo.
 Energy Strategies is an independent energy consulting firm founded in 1986.
 Its clients include large commercial, industrial and public sector energy users and energy project developers.
 ES helps large energy users navigate in complex regulatory, market and policy arenas.

 Davison Van Cleve - Legal Counsel.
 Davison Van Cleve specializes in all aspects of energy law, practicing before state and federal administrative entities.
 DVC provides valuable advocacy and advice to AWEC and other industrial or commercial customers, co-operative utilities, and cogeneration facilities.
 The law firm works with numerous utility commissions, power administrations, regulatory divisions, and business owners to ensure utility regulation is fair and balanced.

 Cable Huston - Cable Huston represents industrial and commercial retail customers of investor-owned utilities in all aspects of energy and public utility law, as well as municipal-owned governments and consumer-owned utilities, and independent power producers.

 Public Affairs Counsel - Salem, Oregon Representative.
 Public Affairs Counsel lobbies on behalf of AWEC at the Oregon Legislature on energy policy.

 Houskeeper Public Affairs, LLC - Olympia, Washington Representative.
 Houskeeper Public Affairs lobbies on behalf of AWEC before the Washington Legislature on energy policy.